elailai94/Introductory-Socket-Programming/README.md

 # Introductory Socket Programming
 ### About
-Jotto is written entirely in Java and builts on most UNIX-like operating systems (i.e.: Linux or Mac) and Windows.
-The client program
+The client and server programs are written entirely in Java and builts on most UNIX-like operating systems (i.e.: Linux or Mac) and Windows.
+The client sends requests to the server to reverse strings over the network using sockets. uses a two stage communication process.
+In the negotiation stage, the client and the server negotiate on a random port(<r_port>) for later use through a fixed negotiation port(<n_port>) of the server.
+Later in the transaction stage, the client connects to the server through the selected random port for actual data transfer.

 ### Compilation
 ```Bash